wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 Run the following command to install everything you need: <br>
 pip install -r requirements.txt <br>
 ### Step 4: Add the data <br>
-The processed dataset used in this project is included in compressed format as: <br>
+The processed dataset used in this project is included in compressed format as: merged_data.csv.gz <br>
-merged_data.csv.gz <br>
 This file contains the fully merged and cleaned dataset used for modeling and analysis. <br>
-Note: The data preprocessing section in the notebook is commented out, as this file represents the final output of that pipeline.
-This allows the project to be run quickly without reprocessing the raw data. <br>
 ### Step 5: Run the code <br>
-Run the notebook to execute the modeling and analysis steps. <br>
+Run the notebook 'Rural Hospital Risk Indicators Clean Code.ipynb' to execute the modeling and analysis steps. <br>
-Note: The data preparation section is included but commented out, as the provided dataset is already processed. <br>
+Note: This notebook uses preprocessed dataset (merged_data.csv.gz) to reproduce all results and figures in the report.
+The data preprocessing has been separated to improve clarity and reproducibility but can be found in 'Rural Hospital Risk Indicators Code.ipynb' notebook. <br>
 ## What This Code Produces <br>
 Running the code will create: <br>
 1. model performance results <br>